 Rhino horn is composed primarily of keratin, the same substance that makes up fingernails and hair.
 In many eastern countries the rhino horn is sought after on the black market as cultural medicine for reducing fevers, curing hangovers as well as a status symbol with the growing middle and upper class.
 There is no scientific evidence that the claims for the benefits of rhino horn as a medical cure are true.
 These uses for rhino horn are simply the demand spawned by inaccuracy about uses and benefits.

 Unfortunately, the rhino are the ones that suffer in the end.
 Currently the IUCN lists the Black Rhino as critically endangered and the White Rhino as Near Threatened.
-Today there are less than 25,000 black and white rhino remaining.
-Black rhino numbers are down to about 5,000.
+Today there are less than 13,500 adult black and white rhino remaining in the wild.
+Black rhino numbers are down to about 6,000.

 Conservation of Rhino in Zimbabwe